 And For Women ...

-This exfoliating cleanser from Olay has been formulated by dermatologists with a fragrance free formula for daily use to give great results.
-Micro beads gently exfoliate and thoroughly cleans the facial skin, leaving it smooth, soft and primed for your moisturizer.
+This is the exfoliating cleanser of choice, for my daughter, who at almost 35, is still being asked for proof of age when she wants to pick up a bottle of wine with her groceries!
+She likes the Olay range and this product has been formulated by dermatologists with a fragrance-free formula for daily use to give great results.
+Microbeads gently exfoliate and thoroughly cleanse the facial skin, leaving it smooth, soft and primed for your moisturiser.

 Exfoliating Products I Recommend For Men

-This product contains volcanic ash to remove oils and toxins from the skin and utilizes adzuki bean powder as a gentle exfoliant to get rid of those dead skin cells and prevent problems with ingrown hairs.
+My son loves this product!
+At 39, he takes great care of his skin and looks much younger!
+Exfoliating is an important part of his skincare regime and this product contains volcanic ash to remove oils and toxins from the skin and utilises adzuki bean powder as a gentle exfoliant to get rid of those dead skin cells and prevent problems with ingrown hairs.

 This Kyoku product also contains vitamin A and E to help prevent wrinkles and rice bran to soothe and smooth the skin.

-This product gets great reviews and is very popular, often being bought by ladies for the man in their life because it really (really) works!
+This product gets great reviews and is very popular, often being bought by ladies for the man in their life because, as my son can testify, it really (really) works!

 Step 2: Try A Face Mask